 “One challenge has been the lack of stability of ADCs in the body because the chemical linker connecting the antibody to the payload discharges the payload prematurely due to chemical interactions in the body,” said Jonas Helma-Smets, co-founder and CSO at Tubulis.
 He added that this causes adverse side effects and can reduce the benefits of the drugs.

-Another reason is that, once the ADC drops its payload at the tumor site, the toxic drugs make their way into the blood.
+Another reason is that, once the ADC drops its payload at the tumor site, the toxic drugs can make their way into the blood.
 Because they can’t be broken down fast enough, they accumulate in the bloodstream, causing side effects.

 European companies are working on this problem in a variety of ways.
 Byondis focuses on developing a payload drug that breaks down much faster in the blood than current payload drugs do.